 Caroline’s work is designed to promote and raise awareness of the importance of sport psychology education for SIRPs and influence those involved in the education and training of SIRPs at undergraduate, postgraduate and post-qualification level in order to ensure that injured athletes receive a holistic approach to recovery that addressees both the physiological and psychological aspects of injury.

 ORCID ID: orcid.org/0000-0001-7763-2223

 Caroline has been involved in the writing and development of all modules in the sport and fitness qualifications.
-She is currently module chair for E313 Exploring Psychological Aspects of Athletic Development (since 2012), and has previously been module chair for E233 Sport and Exercise Psychology: A Case Study Approach (2008-2013) and E112 Introduction to Sport, Fitness & Management (2006-2011).
+She has been module chair on various modules including:

 Caroline has held various additional roles within the university including Programme Leader for Sport and Fitness and was previously Head of Qualification for Sport and Fitness.